-In 2015 the Company didn't have any significant transaction denominated in foreign currency.
+In the first six months of 2016 the Company didn't have any significant transaction denominated in foreign currency.

 Liquidity risk

 Liquidity Risk is the risk that the Company will become unable to settle obligations with immediacy, or will be able to meet them only at uneconomic conditions.
 The risks are managed to an acceptable level by balancing the maturity profile of all financial assets and liabilities and adequate level of available resources.